senresearch/LiteQTL.jl/README.md

 ## How to use LiteQTL:

-Our package currently works for Julia v1.5 (see the [older releases](https://julialang.org/downloads/oldreleases/)); it has not been tested for the current stable release v1.6.
+Our package currently works for Julia v1.5 and v 1.6.

 To add LiteQTL to your Julia installation:
 ```julia